 Ms. Blakney completed her legal studies at the University of Tennessee College of Law, graduating in 1999 with honors.
 Ms. Blakney served as an editor of student materials for the Tennessee Law Review, was a member of the Moot Court Board, and was a recipient of a McClure Grant for international legal studies abroad, which she applied to a summer semester of studies at the University of Nice College of Law in Nice, France.
 Her case note, “Prior Restraint of Speech and Time, Place, and Manner Restrictions” is published in the Tennessee Law Review.

 Prior to the formation of Eldridge & Blakney, P.C., Ms. Blakney practiced at the Knoxville firm of Ritchie, Fels & Dillard, P.C.
 Ms. Blakney further served from 1999 to 2000 as a judicial clerk to Supreme Court Chief Justice Gary R. Wade, who was then Presiding Judge of the Tennessee Court of Criminal Appeals, and previously worked as an Assistant Attorney General in the Knoxville Office of the Tennessee Attorney General.

 Ms. Blakney is licensed to practice before all courts in the State of Tennessee, the United States District Courts for the Middle and Eastern Districts of Tennessee, the United States Court of Appeals for the Sixth Circuit, and is accredited by the Department of Veterans Affairs.

 She is married to Michael Rogers, a television producer with Knoxville-based Jupiter Entertainment, and she has two amazingly talented step-daughters, Caroline and Katie.
-They live in South Knoxville with a growing collection of rescued family pets, including a cat named Goose, a beloved border collie named Clark, a loveable lab mix named Bailey, and a well-meaning but hyper hound mix named Ollie, and a cute mutt of undetermined origin named Caesar.
+They live in South Knoxville with a growing collection of rescued family pets, including a cranky cat named Goose, a beloved border collie named Clark, a loveable lab mix named Bailey, a well-meaning but hyper hound mix named Ollie, and a cute mutt of undetermined origin named Caesar.

 Product and Premises Liability